skippyr/Drakansas/README.md

 # Drakansas
 ## About
 A coding theme for macOS developer tools with a unique design inspired by the rare Arkansas Black apple.
-It’s available for Terminal and Xcode on macOS 26 Tahoe or earlier.
+It's available for Xcode and Terminal on macOS 26 Tahoe or earlier.

 ![](Assets/PreviewXcodeDark.png)
 ![](Assets/PreviewTerminalDark.png)